 The State Water Board’s CEQA implementation regulations describe the environmental documents required for Basin Plan amendment actions (CCR, tit.
 23, § 3720 et seq.
 “Implementation of the Environmental Quality Act of 1970.”).
 Pursuant to California Code of Regulations title 23 section 3777, any water quality control plan, State policy for water quality control, and any other components of California's water quality management plan as defined in Code of Federal Regulations, title 40 sections 130.2(k) and 130.6, proposed for board approval or adoption must include or be accompanied by a Substitute Environmental Document and supported by substantial evidence in the administrative record.

-This SED was prepared by the San Diego Water Board for Basin Plan amendments in accordance with the Water Board’s certified regulatory program (CCR, tit.
+This SED was prepared by the San Diego Water Board for the Basin Plan amendment in accordance with the Water Board’s certified regulatory program (CCR, tit.
 23, § 3777 to 3781).
 As required by regulations, the SED includes an environmental analysis of the project, a completed environmental checklist, and other documentation required by law.
-The SED prepared for the Basin Plan amendment only assesses environmental impacts from the proposed action to amend the Basin Plan to incorporate narrative guidance for developing numeric biological objectives and a specific numeric Biological Objective for perennial and seasonal streams (hereinafter referred to as “Biological Objectives” or the “Stream Biological Objective”).
+The SED prepared for the Basin Plan amendment only assesses environmental impacts from the proposed action to amend the Basin Plan to incorporate narrative guidance for developing numeric biological objectives and a specific numeric Biological Objective for specified perennial and seasonal streams (hereinafter referred to as the “Stream Biological Objective”).

 Additional corrections and minor clarifications to the Basin Plan may be included during this amendment.
 Note that any non-substantive non-regulatory changes to the Basin Plan in this amendment are not subject to environmental review under CEQA because they will have no effect on the environment.
 Therefore, no environmental analysis of the non-substantive changes is required.
 The Water Board will include findings related to any non-substantive changes proposed in the Basin Plan amendment.